-The Purovsky Plant is the central element in our production value chain that provides us complete operational control over our processing needs and access to higher yielding marketing channels for our stable gas condensate.
-The Purovsky Plant produces stable gas condensate and light hydrocarbons after processing our unstable gas condensate.
+The Purovsky Plant is the central element in our vertically integrated value chain that provides us complete operational control over our processing needs and access to higher yielding marketing channels for our stable gas condensate.
+The Purovsky Plant processes unstable gas condensate into stable gas condensate and natural gas liquids (NGL)

 In 2020, the Purovsky Plant processed 11,786 mt of de-ethanized gas condensate, representing a 9.1% increase compared to 2019.
 The processing capacity of the Purovsky Plant is in line with the total production capacity of NOVATEK and its joint ventures fields that supply feedstock to the Purovsky Plant.
 The 2020 output mix included 8,934 mt of stable gas condensate, 2,788 mt of NGL and LPG and 14.0 mt of regenerated methanol.